Forgery Act 1870: Section 6 - Forgery of certificates of transfers of stocks from England to Ireland etc

-This section was repealed by section 20 of, and Part I of the Schedule to, the Forgery Act 1913.
+Section 6 of the act was repealed by section 20 of, and part I of the schedule to, the Forgery Act 1913.

 Section 7 - Extension of provisions of Forgery Act to Scotland

-This section extended sections 2 and 4, and all provisions relative thereto, of the Forgery Act 1861 and all enactments amending those sections or provisions, or any of them, to Scotland.
+Section 7 of the act extended sections 2 and 4, and all provisions relative thereto, of the Forgery Act 1861 and all enactments amending those sections or provisions, or any of them, to Scotland.

 Section 8 - Alteration as to Scotland

+Section 8 of the act provided that: